leetcode-python-java/leetcode-python-java/en/1-1000/27-remove-element.md

 **Explanation**:

-Your function should return k = 2, with the first two elements of nums being 2.
+<p>Your function should return k = 2, with the first two elements of nums being 2.<br>
-It does not matter what you leave beyond the returned k (hence they are underscores).
+It does not matter what you leave beyond the returned k (hence they are underscores).</p>

 ### [Example 2]